MicrosoftDocs/azure-devops-docs/docs/report/powerbi/data-connector-connect.md

 ::: moniker range="azure-devops"

 1. Install the *Power BI Desktop* *October 2018 Update* or a newer version.
 You can download it from the official [Power BI Desktop download page](/power-bi/desktop-what-is-desktop).
-3. Make sure you have [permissions required to access the Analytics service](analytics-security.md).
+3. Make sure you have [permissions required to access Analytics](analytics-security.md).
 If you are a member of the project Contributors group, you have permission.
 4. [Create an Analytics view](analytics-views-create.md) that you want to create a Power BI report.
 4. Review the [knowledge base of Power BI articles](/power-bi).
-5. If you are not familiar with the Analytics service, we recommend you read "[what is the Analytics service](what-is-analytics.md)" before continuing.
+5. If you are not familiar with Analytics, we recommend you read "[what is Analytics](what-is-analytics.md)" before continuing.

 ::: moniker-end